Brazil still in love with iconic strip

 "I found that ridiculous and decided not to enter.

-"Then I realized it was possible to interpret the rules differently by designing a shirt that favored the colours that represent our identity the green and yellow, leaving the socks and shorts to take care of the blue and white."
+"Then I realised it was possible to interpret the rules differently by designing a shirt that favoured the colours that represent our identity the green and yellow, leaving the socks and shorts to take care of the blue and white."

 From Rio to Rome, Sao Paulo to Saudi Arabia, Schlee's creation can be found in closets around the world.